 Welcome to the Special Collections Centre blog!

-The Special Collections Centre is home to the University’s historic collections of books, manuscripts, archives and photographs.
+The Special Collections Centre is home to The University of Aberdeen’s historic collections of books, manuscripts, archives and photographs.

 The Centre also has a Seminar Room and a Learning Room which provide visitors of all ages with dedicated spaces to learn more about the collections through seminars, workshops and educational activities.
-The adjacent Glucksman Conservation Centre carries out vital preservation and conservation work on our most fragile items, enabling wider access to these important collections.
+The adjacent Glucksman Conservation Centre carries out vital preservation and conservation work, enabling wider access to these important collections.

 For more information visit the Special Collections Centre web pages at